Foreign relations of Vietnam: International memberships

+Đổi mới reforms

 Vietnam didn't begin to emerge from international isolation until it withdrew its troops from Cambodia in 1989.
-Within months of the 1991 Paris Agreements, Vietnam established diplomatic and economic relations with Association of South-East Asian Nations (ASEAN) member states and also with most countries of Western Europe and Asia's Far East.
+Within months of the 1991 Paris Agreements, Vietnam established diplomatic and economic relations with Association of Southeast Asian Nations (ASEAN) member states and also with most countries of Western Europe and Asia's Far East.
 China re-established full diplomatic ties with Vietnam in 1991.
 The two nations concluded a land border demarcation agreement in 1999.
 In 1995, the US and Vietnam re-established diplomatic ties.
+United States–Vietnam relations improved in August 1995, when both nations upgraded their liaison offices opened during January 1995 to embassy status, with the United States later opening a consulate general in Ho Chi Minh City, and Vietnam opening a consulate in San Francisco.

+In 2001, Vietnam signed 16 free trade agreements.

+Full diplomatic relations were restored with New Zealand who opened its embassy in Hanoi in 1995, while Vietnam established an embassy in Wellington in 2003.
+Pakistan reopened its embassy in Hanoi in October 2000.
+Vietnam also reopened its embassy in Islamabad in December 2005 and trade office in Karachi in November 2005.

 In the past decade, Vietnam has recognized the importance of growing global economic interdependence and has made concerted efforts to adjust its foreign relations to reflect the evolving international economic and political situation in Southeast Asia.
 The country has begun to integrate itself into the regional and global economy by joining international organizations.
 Vietnam has stepped up its efforts to attract foreign capital from the West and regularize relations with the world financial system.
 In the 1990s, following the lifting of the US veto on multilateral loans to the country, Vietnam became a member of the World Bank, the International Monetary Fund (IMF), and the Asian Development Bank.
 The country has expanded trade with its East Asian neighbors as well as with countries in Western Europe and North America.
 Of particular significance was Vietnam's acceptance into ASEAN in July 1995.
 Vietnam joined the Asia-Pacific Economic Cooperation forum (APEC) in November 1998 and also hosted the ASEAN summit the following month.
 In 2005, Vietnam attended the inaugural East Asia Summit.
 Vietnam became a member of the World Trade Organization in November 2006.